Cater 2 U: Commercial performance

 In the United States, the song debuted at number 95 on the Billboard Hot 100 dated April 30, 2005.
 In its fifth week, it ascended to number 83 on May 28.
 After several weeks of ascending the chart, "Cater 2 U" peaked at number 14 for the week ending August 13.
-On the Hot R&B/Hip-Hop Songs, the song entered the top ten at number six in its 19th week, on July 9.
+On the Hot R&B/Hip-Hop Songs chart, the song entered the top ten at number six in its 19th week, on July 9.
 It became the group's fourth top-ten single from Destiny Fulfilled and the group's 12th top-ten song overall.
 On the chart issue dated July 30, "Cater 2 U" climbed from number four to number three, which became its peak, and stayed there for three additional consecutive weeks.
 It became the second single from Destiny Fulfilled and the group's seventh overall top-five single on the Hot R&B/Hip-Hop Songs.
 The Recording Industry Association of America (RIAA) certified the single gold on December 13, for sales of 500,000 digital copies in the US, while its mastertone was certified platinum on June 14, 2006, for selling 1,000,000 copies.

 In the Netherlands, "Cater 2 U" debuted and peaked at number 60 on September 17, 2005.
 On October 1, "Cater 2 U" debuted at number 20 on the Ultratip chart in the Flanders region of Belgium and moved to its peak position at number 18 the following week, before falling off the chart.
 It performed better on the same chart in Wallonia, where it peaked at number eight on October 22.
 In Australia, the song debuted and peaked at number 15 on the ARIA Singles Chart on August 21, and spent six weeks within the chart's top 50.
 On the New Zealand Singles Chart, "Cater 2 U" debuted at number seven on August 29.
 It fell to number nine the following week and started gradually descending the chart, last appearing on October 10 at number 40 after seven weeks of charting.